Effects of the long-range neutrino-mediated force in atomic phenomena: Energy Shift in Hydrogen-Like Systems

 \section{Energy Shift in Hydrogen-Like Systems}

 Simple two-body systems provide the most accurate values of the difference between experimental result and result of QED calculation of the transition energies.
-Following Ref. \cite{StadnikPRL2018} we use these differences to obtain limits on the effective interaction constant $G_{eff}$.

-We consider hydrogen-deuterium isotope shift, muonium and postronium spectra and deuteron binding energy.
+Following Ref. \cite{StadnikPRL2018}, we use these differences to obtain limits on the effective interaction constant $G_{\rm{eff}}$.
+We consider hydrogen, muonium and positronium spectra and deuteron binding energy.
 A summary of our calculations is presented in Table~\ref{tab:SimpleSystemResults}.